Jutho/SparseArrayKit.jl/README.md

 format.

-The current interface, which is subject to breaking changes, exports a type `SparseArray{T,N,A} <: AbstractArray{T,N}`.
-Here, `A` is a type parameter for the underlying storage format.
-There are two type aliases which give a concrete implementation to `A`.
-The type `SparseDOKArray{T,N}` uses a hash table (`Dict` from Julia's `Base`, could change) to store keys (of type `CartesianIndex{N}`) and values (of type `T`) of the non-zero data, and is thus supposed to have O(1) access time for getting and setting individual values.
-The type `SparseCOOArray{T,N}` uses an internally defined `SortedVectorDict`, which stores keys and values of nonzero data in two matching vectors, such that the keys are sorted and individual keys (and matching values) can be obtained in time `O(log L)`, with `L` the number of nonzero entries.
-This format could potentially enable certain optimizations for global array operations, though none are currently in place, and `SparseDOKArray` is the preferred format.
-Indeed, the constructor `SparseArray{T}(undef, dims)` creates a `SparseDOKArray`.
+The current interface, which is subject to breaking changes, exports a type `SparseArray{T,N} <: AbstractArray{T,N}`.
+This type uses a hash table (`Dict` from Julia's `Base`, could change) to store keys (of type `CartesianIndex{N}`) and values (of type `T`) of the non-zero data (i.e. a dictionary-of-keys storage format), and is thus supposed to have O(1) access time for getting and setting individual values.
+Other storage formats for sparse arrays could in the future be experimented with.

 `SparseArray` instances have a number of method definitions, mostly indexing, basic arithmetic and methods from the `LinearAlgebra` standard library.
 Aside from matrix multiplication, there are no specific matrix methods (such as matrix factorizations) and you are probably better of with `SparseMatrixCSC` from `SparseArrays` if your problem can be cast in terms of matrices and vectors.
+There is a fast conversion path from `SparseMatrixCSC` to `SparseArray` (but not yet the other way around).

 Objects of type `SparseArray` are fully compatible with the interface from [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl), and thus with the `@tensor` macro for multidimensional tensor contractions.

-here are only three new methods exported by this package, which are `nonzero_keys`, `nonzero_values` and `nonzero_pairs` wich export iterators (not necessarily editable or indexable vectors) over the keys, values and key-value pairs of the nonzero entries of the array.
+There are only three new methods exported by this package, which are `nonzero_keys`, `nonzero_values` and `nonzero_pairs` wich export iterators (not necessarily editable or indexable vectors) over the keys, values and key-value pairs of the nonzero entries of the array.
 These can be used to define new optimized methods.